 Instead of a 5-point scale, this decision matrix is based on a 3-point scale of poor, adequate, and excellent.
-And, feature set is the most important dimension with a weight of 4, while product roadmap is the least important with a weight of 1.
-After all the scores are tallied, while it looks like vendor 2 & 3 are tied with non-weighted scores of 17 each when you multiple the weights and the scores of each dimension you get a clear winner in vendor 3.
+And, the feature set is the most important dimension with a weight of 4, while the product roadmap is the least important with a weight of 1.
+After all the scores are tallied, while it looks like vendor 2 & 3 are tied with non-weighted scores of 17 each when you multiply the weights and the scores of each dimension you get a clear winner in vendor 3.

 Head-to-head decision matrix

 Another form of the decision matrix is the head-to-head matrix.
 The vertical and horizontal axes are a list of the items to be compared.
 The lists are in the same order horizontally and vertically.
 The weightings for head-to-head comparisons are usually 1, 3, 9, 1/3, and 1/9.

 The facilitator first establishes the criteria for comparisons.
 Then on each criterion, the group decides the rating by comparing the item on the vertical axis to the item on the horizontal axis.
 The meaning of the rating is 1 = the same, 3 = somewhat better than, 9 = significantly better than, 1/3 = somewhat worse than, and 1/9 = significantly worse than.
 Then the rows are added across.
 The columns added down will give the inverse answer.

 The semi-objective evaluation of options is crucial to decide on the right option objectively.
 I say semi-objective since most decision matrices have some dimensions that are more subjective than objective, which is fine since they provide a focus for debate.